-\end{thm} Theorem~\ref{thm:main} for $k=2$ is optimal up to the factor~$3$ in the exponent and similar bounds were obtained recently by Gishboliner, Milojevi\'c, Sudakov, and Wigderson~\cite{GMSW} and by Dob\'ak and Mulrenin~\cite{DM}.
+\end{thm} In view of the lower bound~\eqref{eq:ER-lb}, Theorem~\ref{thm:main} for $k=2$ is optimal up to the factor~$4$ in the exponent.
+In fact, our proof shows that $4$ can be replaced by $3+\eps$ for every $\eps>0$ and sufficiently large~$t$.
+In earlier work, Kostochka, Mubayi, and Verstra\"ete~\cite{KMV17} obtained a bound of the form $t^{\textrm{poly}(t)}$.
+More recently, Dob\'ak and Mulrenin~\cite{DM} established $\ER(K^{(2)}_{t,t})\leq t^{(8+\eps)t}$ (see also the work of Gishboliner, Milojevi\'c, Sudakov, and Wigderson~\cite{GMSW} for a related result concerning a different variant of Erd\H os--Rado numbers).

 For $k=3$ there is a more substantial gap between the lower bound~\eqref{eq:ER-lb} and the upper bound provided by Theorem~\ref{thm:main}.
-In view of that, it would be interesting to decide if the cubic exponent $30t^3$ in the upper bound could be improved to be quadratic.
+In view of that, it would be interesting to decide whether the cubic exponent $30t^3$ in the upper bound could be improved to be quadratic.

-For larger values of~$k$ the gap between the lower and the upper bound widens and in the proof of Theorem~\ref{thm:main} we made no attempt for obtaining the optimal constant in front of the exponent~$k^2$.
-However, our method seems fall short to obtain a factor smaller than~$1/2$.
-In particular, we leave it open if the $k^2$ can be improved to $o(k^2)$ or even to $O(k)$ for~$k\to\infty$, as suggested by the lower bound~\eqref{eq:ER-lb}.
+For larger values of~$k$ the gap between the lower and the upper bound widens and in the proof of Theorem~\ref{thm:main} we made no attempt to obtain the optimal constant in front of the exponent~$k^2$.
+However, our method seems to fall short of obtaining a factor smaller than~$1/2$.
+In particular, we leave it open whether the $k^2$ can be improved to $o(k^2)$ or even to~$O(k)$ for~$k\to\infty$, as suggested by the lower bound~\eqref{eq:ER-lb}.